nkdAgility/azure-devops-migration-tools/docs/index.md

 Most of these processors need to be run in order.
 If you try to migrate work items before you have migrated Area and Iterations then ***bang*** you need to go back.

 ##### Work Items
-1. **NodeStructuresMigrationContext** -
+1. **NodeStructuresMigrationContext** - Moves over the structure of area and iteration paths, you have the option to inject a new root node by setting the `PrefixProjectToNodes` property.
-1. **WorkItemMigrationContext** - The work horse...push tip from one location to another while maintining context.
+1. **WorkItemMigrationContext** - **The work horse...** push the tip from one location to another while maintaining context.
 Make sure that you add a ReflectedWorkItemID and you can restart the service at any time...
-1. **AttachementExportMigrationContext** -
-1. **AttachementImportMigrationContext** -
+1. **AttachementExportMigrationContext** - Exports all work items attachments to the migration machine.
+This is used in partnership with the **AttachmentImportMigrationContext**
+1. **AttachementImportMigrationContext** - Imports all work items attachments from the migration machine.
+This is used in partnership with the **AttachementExportMigrationContext**
-1. **LinkMigrationContext** -
+1. **LinkMigrationContext** - Migrates all the work item links, both between work items and external links.
-1. **WorkItemQueryMigrationContext** -
+1. **WorkItemQueryMigrationContext** - Migrate all shared work item queries

 ##### Test Plans & Suites

-1. TestVeriablesMigrationContext
-1. TestConfigurationsMigrationContext
-1. TestPlansAndSuitsMigrationContext
+1. **TestVeriablesMigrationContext** - Migrates test variables
+1. **TestConfigurationsMigrationContext** - Migrate test configurations
+1. **TestPlansAndSuitsMigrationContext** - Migrate test plans and suites, this does assume that the actual test cases and shared steps are migrated using the **WorkItemMigrationContext**
-1. TestRunsMigrationContext [BETA]
+1. **TestRunsMigrationContext** [BETA] - Migrates past test run results

 ##### Misc

+The following misc processors do as their names suggest

-- ImportProfilePictureContext
+- **ImportProfilePictureContext**
-- ExportProfilePictureFromADContext
+- **ExportProfilePictureFromADContext**
-- WorkItemDelete
+- **WorkItemDelete**
-- FixGitCommitLinks
+- **FixGitCommitLinks**
-- CreateTeamFolders
+- **CreateTeamFolders**
-- ExportTeamList
+- **ExportTeamList**

 ## Contributing